aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

-# Deno Custom Fetcher
+# fetch-deno-deps

-This goal of this file is to make the code maintainable.
+This goal of this file is to make the code of `buildDenoPackage` maintainable.

 Deno's dependency cache API is very complex and obscure.
 It requires a lot of research and some reverse engineering to figure it all out.